ilegitt/interview-task/README.md

 DevSecOps Integration: The pipeline includes automated security scanning:
 SAST/SCA: Trivy scans container images for known vulnerabilities (CVEs) in both OS packages and application libraries.
 DAST: OWASP ZAP scans the running application in staging for common web vulnerabilities.
 Dependency Review: Proactively scans pull requests to prevent vulnerable dependencies from being merged.

 Prerequisites
-Before using this pipeline, you must ensure the following are configured in your AWS account and EKS cluster.
+Before using this pipeline, you must ensure the following are configured in AWS account and EKS cluster.

 1. EKS Cluster with OIDC Provider